MehediAlam49/instacore-institute-management/DOC/README details.md

 InstraCore is a role-based Institute Management System built with **Django**.\
-The system provides dashboards and features tailored to each role (Admin, Employee, Student) with strict permission control.
+The system provides dashboards and features tailored to each role (Admin, Employee, Student, Candidate) with strict permission control.

 ------------------------------------------------------------------------